 Marvell has become a hobby – a very valuable, humbling, and challenging one – and it’s only the many long hours that have got me to the point of readying a script for submission.

-The irony is not lost on me that had I not won the role in Geneva, I would never have contemplated pursuing the PhD any other way.
-Life could have been substantially different.
+The irony is not lost on me that had I not won a Graduate Teaching Assistant role in Geneva, I would never have contemplated pursuing the PhD any other way.
+Life could have been so very different.
 Instead, at times, it’s been torture.